Al-Shifa Hospital: 1948–1967

 Dar al-Shifa, which means "house of healing" in Arabic, was originally a British Army barracks, but was transformed into a center to provide treatment for quarantine and febrile diseases by the government of the British Mandate of Palestine in 1946.
-Prior to the 1948 Arab-Israeli War, al-Shifa was one of two hospitals in Gaza, the other being al-Ahli Arab Hospital.
+Prior to the 1948 Arab–Israeli War, al-Shifa was one of two hospitals in Gaza, the other being al-Ahli Arab Hospital.
 When the Egyptians administered the Gaza Strip after the war, the quarantine and febrile diseases department was relocated to another area in the city, and al-Shifa developed into the central hospital of Gaza.
 Initially, a department for internal medicine was established, followed by a new wing for surgery, and subsequently new buildings for pediatrics and ophthalmology were added to the hospital.
-In 2013, a special surgical building was opened.

 After a brief occupation by Israel during the 1956 Suez Crisis, the returning Egyptian administration, under directives by president Gamal Abdel Nasser, paid more attention to the health and social situation of Gaza, and al-Shifa was expanded to include departments for obstetrics and gynecology.
 They established a new health administration for the Gaza region, later building several clinics throughout the city that were attended by doctors from the hospital.
 The largest department in al-Shifa was internal medicine (100 beds), then pediatrics (70 beds), surgery (50 beds), ophthalmology (20 beds) and gynecology (10 beds).

-1967–2005: Israeli occupation–Israeli disengagement from Gaza
+1967–2005: Israeli occupation until the Gaza disengagement

 When Israel occupied Gaza in the 1967 Six-Day War, the entire Egyptian administration and staff in the hospital were taken prisoner.
 By 1969, the department of internal medicine grew to contain several sub-departments.

 In December 1987, during the First Intifada, Israeli forces stormed the hospital on multiple occasions.
 They assaulted patients and staff, arrested people, and destroyed medical equipment.
 They injured at least 61 people and killed at least four Palestinians, including an 8-year-old child.
-Additionally they used the roof of the hospital as an observation point.
+Additionally, they used the roof of the hospital as an observation point.
 Palestinian youths threw bottles and stones at the soldiers.
 A few months later, a delegation of American doctors visited various healthcare sites in Palestine.
 They said that: "When compared with the lowest level of health services in some of the third world countries, the level of the services in Al-Shifa hospital, for example, was even lower."